 In 1996, I resigned from American Express and founded Financial Plan, Inc., an independent Registered Investment Advisory firm.
 I also became registered with the independent broker dealer LPL Financial.
 We moved into an office on the fifth floor of the Bellingham National Bank building, which was our base of operations for eighteen years.

 As an independent advisor I was able to deliver objective advice without interference from a firm that sells proprietary products.
 I was able to design and build a firm that is ideal for both clients and employees.
-Over time our numbers grew: Jeanne (my wife) had been working with me since my American Express days; then in March of 2000, David launched his career with us as a financial planner, becoming a full partner in 2004.
-In October of 2010, we brought on Devin as our third financial advisor; in 2011 our son, Nathan joined us and in October of 2012, David’s wife, Bonnie came on to assist in Operations.
-My youngest son Gabriel came aboard in March of 2015, and will serve as an associate advisor.
+Over time our numbers grew: My wife Jeanne had been working with me since my American Express days; then in March of 2000, David launched his career with us as a financial planner, becoming a full partner in 2004.
+In July of 2010, we brought on Devin as our third financial advisor; November of 2011 our son, Nathan joined us and in October of 2012, David’s wife, Bonnie came on to assist in Operations.
+My youngest son Gabriel came aboard in March of 2015, and Justin Gross joined us in September of 2016; both will serve as associate advisors.

 As our firm’s capabilities grew, it became apparent that we had outgrown our relationship with LPL.
 We saw the limitations of relying upon the services of one company, and wanted the advantage of complete independence and the ability to select different providers for various aspects of our business.
 In March of 2012, we made the leap to complete independence, becoming a fee-only RIA (Registered Investment Advisor) regulated by the SEC, and subject to the fiduciary standard, which is the highest standard in the industry.
 We placed custody of our client’s accounts with TD Ameritrade Institutional; we rely on Morningstar for research and securities data, our compliance firm is Carr Butterfield, our primary investment managers are Dimensional Fund Advisors (DFA) and Vanguard, and we utilize the services of a number of other partners.